-The Board shall notify the applicant and abutters by certified mail, return receipt requested; at least 14 days prior to the public hearing of the date, time, and place of the scheduled public hearing.
-The Board shall include copies of such notification, certified mail receipts, and copies of all returned receipts as a part of the record, prior to beginning the review.
+The Board shall notify the applicant and abutters by certified mail at least 14 days prior to the public hearing of the date, time, and place of the scheduled public hearing.
+The Board shall include copies of such notification, including certified mail receipts, prior to beginning the review.
+For the purpose of determining ownership of the subject and/or abutting properties, the records of the Town Assessors shall be conclusive.

-8.1.H.
+- 8.1.H.
 The Board shall notify the Road Commissioner, Road Advisory Committee, and Fire Chief in writing of the proposed subdivision, including at a minimum the number of dwelling units proposed and the length of roadways; requesting input on the adequacy of existing facilities to service the proposed subdivision.
-The Sweden Conservation Committee and Sweden Historical Society shall also be notified.
+The Sweden Conservation Committee and Sweden Historical Society shall also be notified. - 8.1.I.

-- 8.1.I.
 When a proposed subdivision is located within 500 feet of a municipal boundary, and a public hearing is to be held, the Planning Board shall notify the Clerk and the Planning Board of the adjacent municipality involved, at least ten days prior to the hearing. - 8.1.J.
 Before the Board grants approval of the Final Plan, the applicant shall meet the performance guarantee requirements contained in Article XII. - 8.1.K.
 If the proposed subdivision is located in more than one municipality, the Board shall have a joint meeting with the Planning Board of the adjacent municipality to discuss the Plan. - 8.1.L.
 Within 30 days of a public hearing, or within 60 days of receipt of a complete application if no hearing is held, or within another time as may be mutually agreed to by the Board and the applicant, the Board shall make Findings of Fact and Conclusions of Law on the Final Plan.
 Findings of fact and conclusions will be made relative to the criteria contained in Title 30-A, MRSA §4404 and the standards in these regulations.
 Findings of Fact include a summary of all basic facts involved in the application and Conclusions of Law are statements linking the specific facts covered in the Findings of Fact to the criteria in the regulations including, but not limited to, Article I Purposes.
-The Board shall also review Article X General Standards and Article XI Street and Storm Drainage Design and Construction Standards.
+The Board shall also review Article X Performance Standards and Article XI Street and Storm Drainage Design and Construction Standards.
 If the Board finds that all standards of the Statute and these regulations have been met, they shall approve the Final Plan.
 If the Board finds that any of the standards of the Statute have not been met, the Board shall either deny the application or approve the application with conditions to ensure all of the standards will be met by the subdivision.
 The reasons for any conditions shall be stated in the records of the Board.